Digital shield in cyberspace with a person selecting it with their finger.

 I completed a different cybersecurity awareness training in 2025.
 Do I have to complete this training too?

-If you’ve taken a different Cybersecurity Awareness Training in 2025, please fill out this form Cybersecurity Awareness Training Completed Outside of UW–Madison.
-We will review the information and contact you if your cybersecurity training does NOT meet requirements.
+If you’ve taken a different Cybersecurity Awareness Training in 2025, please fill out this form: Cybersecurity Awareness Training Completed Outside of UW–Madison.
+We will review the information and contact you if your cybersecurity training does not meet requirements.

 Questions or feedback?